 High risk of violent crime (armed robbery and carjacking) and high risk of petty crime exist throughout the country.

-Kidnappings by criminal groups occur throughout the country, especially in areas bordering Algeria, Niger, Chad, and Sudan.
-Targets may include foreigners (especially Westerners), journalists, missionaries, and aid workers.
+Kidnappings by criminal groups occur throughout the country, especially in Tripoli and coastal towns west of Tripoli.
+Targets may include foreigners (especially Westerners).

 Protests and demonstrations occur throughout the country and are generally peaceful but have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Armed conflict occurs and a dangerous security environment exists throughout the country, including in Tripoli and Benghazi.
 Landmines may be present throughout the country in areas where fighting has occurred.